 - Creation of regular library reports, which summarise library accomplishments.
 By sharing the reports with the school leadership team, this increases awareness of library programs and services.

 There is a strong inter-connection between the five principles that I have identified for a successful 21st century school library.
-Essentially though, underpinning the principles is a strong sense of social connection.
+Essentially though, underpinning the principles is a deep sense of social connection.
 A library cannot operate in isolation.
 It requires relationships with users whether it is a welcoming library atmosphere, taking a lead role in information literacy and reading promotion, working collaboratively with students and staff or evaluating programs and services.
-Successful school libraries, to me, are innovative and proactive and have a strong sense of the value of promoting what they have to offer to the school community.
+Successful school libraries, to me, are innovative and proactive and have a clear focus on the value of promoting what they have to offer to the school community.